opentofu/tofu-ls/.github/CONTRIBUTING.md

 git commit -m "deps: go get github.com/hashicorp/hcl/v2@2.0.0"
 ```

-You can then make use of the new or updated dependency in new code added in
+You can then make use of the new or updated dependency in the new code added in
 subsequent commits.

 ### Updating the changelog